Cars That Became Political Icons

 2002-2009 Lancia Thesis

 Being the chief of the Catholic Church must go into Pope Francis’ head.
-Since ascending to the Papacy in 2013, Francis has earned the reputation for being a forthright and thrifty Pope.
+Since ascending to the Papacy in 2013, Francis has earned a reputation for being a forthright and thrifty Pope.
 So much so, when he is not on official business, he compels himself at a 1984 Renault 4 which has been a present from a president.
-And if you are wondering why the Pope created an inventory for heads of state, recall, he is also the sovereign of Vatican City.
+And if you are wondering why the Pope created an inventory for heads of state, recall, that he is also the sovereign of Vatican City.

 Rolls-Royce Phantom IV

 As soon as the Rolls-Royce Phantom IV premiered in 1950, it had been declared with an advertising campaign emphasizing the car’s advanced features – and the way you may never purchase it.
-Just 18 Phantom IV’s were assembled, and Rolls-Royce made it rather well-known they would just accept orders from heads of state.
+Just 18 Phantom IVs were assembled, and Rolls-Royce made it rather well-known they would just accept orders from heads of state.

 Jaguar XJ Sentinel

 The previous few American presidents have been pushed around in Cadillacs.
 But British prime ministers get something a bit more fascinating: A Jaguar.
-And unlike the president’s car, where the simplest question will probably be replied with “that is classified,” we know a fantastic amount about the British country automobiles.
+And unlike the president’s car, where the simplest question will probably be replied with “that is classified,” we know a fantastic amount about British country automobiles.
 The XJ Sentinel is powered with a 503-horsepower supercharged V8.
-It weighs more than four heaps, though a lot of this comes in the heavy armor plating, innovative communications methods, and a self-indulgent oxygen distribution system.
+It weighs more than four heaps, though a lot of this comes in heavy armor plating, innovative communications methods, and a self-indulgent oxygen distribution system.